tikyau/Caterpillar-Sprint-1/README.md

   The source excel files are stored in blob.
 I have copied the modified and converted files in Azure Table.

-  PFA data factory arm template is also included in this repo
+  The data factory ARM template is also included in this repo

 - Azure Table does not support space in column name.
 Your excel files have space in column names.
 E.g. Owner Division.